IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQLi.md

 - Later, when the application retrieves user details using the stored query, it becomes:  `SELECT * FROM users WHERE username = '' OR '1'='1'; --';`
 2. `User Comments`: An attacker could submit a comment containing a malicious payload, such as: `Comment: <script>malicious_code();</script>`
 - Later, when the application retrieves and displays the comments using the stored query, it becomes: `INSERT INTO comments (content) VALUES ('<script>malicious_code();</script>');`

-## Prevention of SQLi:
-1. `Use parameterized queries (prepared statements)` - Treat User Input as Data, not the executable codes.
-2. `Implement strong input validation and sanitization` - Apply strict input validation to allow only expected characters or patterns on Server/Client side.
-3. `Apply the principle of least privilege (PoLP)` - Limit database user privileges
-4. `Keep software and frameworks up to date`
-5. `Perform security testing and code reviews`